RADx/radx-metadata-spec-docs/docs/specification.md

 ### Creator Identifier Scheme
 <span class="badge badge--optional">Optional</span>

-The name of the scheme or authority used for the Creator Identifier.
-If the Creator Identiifier is an ORCID that starts with `https://orcid.org` then there is no need to fill out this field.

 Values for this field are taken from the FDC-GDMT ontology.
 You may [use BioPortal to search for values for this field](https://bioportal.bioontology.org/ontologies/FDC-GDMT/?p=classes&conceptid=http://vocab.fairdatacollective.org/gdmt/IdentifierScheme).